Feature

 Water from your toilets, showers, sinks, washing machine, etc. leaves your home or business and is sent to the August Wastewater Treatment Plant, which is typically installed outside and partially underground.
 The water passes through six interconnected compartments and is cleaned through a biological process involving zero chemicals.
 The system uses activated sludge and the six compartments to separate the bacteria from the water, filtering out soaps, food debris, excrement and all that is flushed and drained from your home or business, restoring the water to a 98% purification level.

-Though it is not for drinking, the newly filtered water is perfectly suitable to be reused for the toilet, shower, sink, washing machine, garden hose, etc. and the result is the conservation of 80% of the water that was sent through the system.
-That is to say that for every ten gallons of water that is used and treated, eight gallons can be reused!
+Eighty percent of the water can be reused; ideal for gardening or washing cars, without any further treatment.
+Add a filtration system to it, and the water is clean and perfectly safe for all household uses: sinks, showers, toilets, washing machines, swimming pool, etc. Imagine for every ten gallons of water that is used and treated, eight gallons can be reused!
 The water can also be discharged safely in nature, onto the ground or into a pond, chemical and pollutant free.
 The only byproduct is fertilizer which can be used in your garden or also safely discarded in nature.

 If you would like to take a deeper dive into the technical information regarding the treatment process, click here to view a PDF presentation about the product.